RackPing/api_client_samples/README.md

 These are end-user sample client programs that call the RackPing Monitoring API 2.0.

-The philosophy is that they should be easy-to-use, standalone (minimal or no dependencies), cut-and-paste code that illustrate common monitoring automation tasks.
+The philosophy is that they should be easy-to-use, standalone (minimal or no dependencies), cut-and-paste code that illustrate common monitoring automation tasks (ie. "No code".)

 See the README in each folder above for language-specific installation notes.